 Welcome to the updated Marathon Woman store!
-Among other things, we're excited about our beautiful new Marathon Woman Logo being a part of our new products.
+Among other things, we're excited about our beautiful new Marathon Woman Logo and ‘261’ being a part of our new products.

-Here's a fun history of the logo: In 1972, after five years of campaigning, women were at last allowed to run officially in the Boston Marathon.
-I finished 3rd in the competition.
-My outfit for that race would have been popular today: it was a friction-free body suit and Grecian-inspired ballet wrap skirt.
-This photo of me running in the race appeared in media around the world and inspired women because it gave a touch of feminine glamour to the normally masculine-looking sport.
-It also was the inspiration for our logo, created by artist Nikki Slade-Robinson, who added the all-important 261 on my image.
+Some fun history: In 1972, after years of campaigning, women were at last allowed to run officially in the Boston Marathon.
+The friction-free body suit and Grecian-inspired wrap skirt I wore for the race would be popular today because it was both feminine and strong.
+This photo of me in the race went global and thrilled people: women had arrived!
+The photo inspired our logo, created by artist Nikki Slade-Robinson, who added the all-important 261 on my image.

 What is 261 Fearless?

-261 is the bib number that I wore in the 1967 Boston Marathon, the one an angry race director tried to rip off me during the then men's only race because I was a woman.
-I fiercely kept the number, finished the 26.2-mile marathon and went on to push hard for women's equality in running.
-Because of this determination and courage, '261' has come to mean FEARLESS, not just in sports, but in life.
-'261 Fearless' is now a global movement that empowers women though running and walking by connecting them through events that challenge them, clubs that unite them, training that enables them, and products that inspire them.
+261 is the bib number that I wore in the 1967 Boston Marathon.
+An angry race director tried to rip it off of me because I was a woman in a men’s only race.
+I finished that 26.2-mile marathon and equality in the women’s running movement was launched.
+Now '261' has come to mean FEARLESS, not just in sports, but in life.
+'261 Fearless' is a global empowering movement that connects women though running and walking with events, clubs, training, and inspiring merchandise.
 Join us!
 Be 261 Fearless!

-Note: Because the Marathon Woman store is too small at present to take on this big inventory, please first complete your purchases of Marathon Woman items on this site, and if you wish to order any of this great 261 clothing, click here.
-When you click onto Skirt Sports, you will leave this page.
+You’ll see new Marathon Woman items in our store, and some are paired with the brand new 261 Fearless line of apparel from Skirt Sports, Inc. I am so excited about this relationship!
+But right now, our store is too small to hold this big inventory of clothing, so please first complete your purchases of Marathon Woman items on this site, and if you wish to order any of this super-empowering 261 clothing, CLICK HERE.
+When you click Skirt Sports, you will leave this page.
+Cheers!

 Kathrine Switzer with a mile to go in the difficult Motatapu Icebreaker, an all off-road mountain marathon in the South Island of New Zealand.
 2010.